Flexible Work Arrangements

 How to Request a Flexible Work Arrangement

 Flexible work arrangements are established by each division/department, in cooperation with the respective Dean or Director and Human Resources.
-The immediate supervisor, with the approval of the Dean or Director, determines if a flexible work arrangement is appropriate for his/her department and the nature of the work in question.
+The immediate supervisor, with the approval of the Dean or Director, determines if a flexible work arrangement is appropriate for the department and the nature of the work in question.

 - If the proposal is approved, the supervisor and Director or Dean signs the Flexible Work Arrangement Request Form.